 Concluding that Jason Van Dyke was unreasonably afraid when he shot Laquan McDonald, the jury convicted Van Dyke of second-degree murder and 16 counts of aggravated battery with a firearm in connection with the teenager's death.
 Although prosecutors sought a sentence of 18 to 20 years, Van Dyke was sentenced to just under seven years in prison.
 The prosecution asked the state supreme court to order that he be resentenced, but the court declined to consider the case and Van Dyke withdrew his appeal of the conviction.
 Van Dyke's partner and two other officers were acquitted of conspiracy and obstruction of justice charges based on allegations that they falsified reports describing the shooting, but four other officers were fired for covering up the circumstances surrounding McDonald's death.
-The four officers challenged that decision, and, to date, judges have upheld three of the terminations.
+The four officers unsuccessfully challenged their terminations in court.
 See Megan Crepeau et al., Van Dyke Convicted, Taken into Custody, CHI.
 TRIB., Oct.
 6, 2018, at C1; Megan Crepeau et al., Top Court Rejects Bid to Resentence Van Dyke, CHI.
 TRIB., Mar.
 20, 2019, at C1; Jeremy Gorner, 4 Cops Fired in McDonald Slaying, CHI.
 TRIB., July 19, 2019, at C1; Megan Crepeau, Van Dyke Withdraws Appeal of Conviction in McDonald Slaying, CHI.
 TRIB., Oct.
 11, 2020, at C14; Jeremy Gorner, Judge Upholds Firing of Officer Dismissed in the Wake of Laquan McDonald Case, CHI.
 TRIB.
 ONLINE, Dec.
 10, 2020.